mickjc750/prnf/README.md

 	#include "my_warning_handler.h"
 	#define PRNF_WARN(arg) my_warning_handler(arg)

- If you plan to use extensions, you may provide prnf with the means to free heap allocated strings (passed to %n) by defining PRNF_FREE().
+ If you plan to use extensions, you may provide prnf with the means to free heap allocated strings (passed to %n) by defining prnf_free().

  	#include <stdlib.h>
 	#define prnf_free(arg) 		free(arg)